 Want to keep it simple but considerable?

 However, if you would simply like to accept payments on your nonprofit website from prospective donors, you don’t need a fundraising strategy, but simply PayPal donate link.
 Raising money this way can be easy.
-You just need to visit PayPal website, get a donate button, and start to collect donations.
+You just need to visit the PayPal website, get a donate button, and start to collect donations.

 Raising money from donations is not just easy but considerable, too.
 For example, Amazon has been able to raise over one hundred million dollars through charitable donations on their Amazon Smile program.
 Never underestimate the power of human kindness.